aspose-barcode/Aspose.BarCode-Documentation/net/developer-guide/barcode-generation/setting-barcode-parameters/_index.md

 ---
-title: Setting Barcode Parameters in C#
+title: Set Barcode Size and Resolution in C#
-linktitle: Setting Barcode Parameters
+linktitle: Set Barcode Size and Resolution
 type: docs
 weight: 40
 description: "How to Set Size Units for Barcodes in Aspose.BarCode for .NET"
 keywords: Generate Barcodes, Customize Barcode Image, Barcode Size Units in Aspose.BarCode for .NET, Work with Barcode Image in Aspose.BarCode for .NET, Generate Barcodes in Aspose.BarCode, Convert Barcode Size in Aspose.Barcode
+url: /net/set-barcode-size/
+aliases:
-url: /net/setting-barcode-parameters/
+- /net/setting-barcode-parameters/
 ---
 This article outlines the capabilities provided by ***Aspose.BarCode for .NET*** to customize barcode measurement units (inches, millimeters, points, or pixels) and the resolution of generated barcode images.